XiaogangHe/NUS-CE3201/syllabus.md

 [^1]: Please come to the computer lab (PC5 & PC6) on time to do tutorials.
 Attendance will be checked.

-[^2]: There are 6 tutorial sessions in total, but you can miss Tutorial 4 (Oct 26, Week 11) and Tutorial 6 (Nov 9, Week 13) and still receive full points.
+[^2]: There are 6 tutorial sessions in total, but you can miss Tutorial 4 (Nov 1, Week 11) and Tutorial 6 (Nov 15, Week 13) and still receive full points.